 Did you know that creating a multilingual site will help boost your SEO efforts?
 You’ll need some guidance on how to do so the right way, but if everything is implemented correctly translating your site into other languages will improve your website’s standing in the SERPs as well as your reputation with your audience.

 In this article, I’m going to explain how you could improve your SEO by making your site multilingual.

 The Basic Benefits of a Multilingual Site

 For example, nearly a billion Internet users speak Chinese as their primary language.
 Yet only 2% of the sites on the web are offered in Chinese.
-By the same token, only 5% of websites offer content in Spanish and yet it’s the native tongue of 500 million internet users across Europe, North America, South America and the Caribbean.
+By the same token, only 5% of websites offer Spanish content, yet it’s the native tongue of 500 million internet users across Europe, North America, South America, and the Caribbean.

 Expand Your Audience